Ibero-American Studies, Minor

 Continuation Standards

-All Ibero-American studies minor courses must be completed with a grade of C or higher in order to count for the minor and for the student to continue in the minor.
+All Ibero-American studies minor courses must be completed with a grade of C or higher to count for the minor and for the student to continue in the minor.